DelineaXPM/tss-sdk-go/README.md

 | Env Var Name    | Description                                                                   |
 |-----------------|-------------------------------------------------------------------------------|
 | TSS_TEMPLATE_ID | The numeric ID of the template that defines the secret's fields               |

+### Test #7 - Read Secret By Secret-Path
+Reads the secret with Secret-Path passed in the `TSS_SECRET_PATH` environment variable and extracts the Secret fields from it.